 You should ensure that you make it clear to the buyer what the price of the house includes and what you will leave behind.
 The rule tend to be that you are expected to leave all of those things which are build in or fixed or fasted to the house, which would include lights and built in appliances such as dishwashers and microwaves.
 Also curtain rods, built in shelving and all plants which are not in pots.
 Some buyers may think some things are staying which you had planned to take with you so ensure that both parties are clear about what is staying and what is not to avoid problems on closing day.

 Are you looking for an experienced Realtor in Colorado Springs?
-Contact Shane Ray today!
+Contact The Shane Ray Team today!